 As miserable as the pandemic was, one good thing happened.
-Folks began to clean out their homes and the museum was fortunate enough to be on the receiving end of a 1930 Aeolian Stroud Pianola during one persons purge in New Hampshire.
-We found a person in Northern Vermont (1,000 Keyes) who STILL rebuilds and maintenances these treasures.
+Folks began to clean out their homes and the museum was fortunate enough to be on the receiving end of a 1930 Æolian Stroud Pianola during one persons purge in New Hampshire.
+We found a technician in Northern Vermont (1,000 Keyes) who still rebuilds and maintenances these treasures.

 So yes...Our Piano Now Plays Itself!